ClickCease

 Deal-Breakers vs. Negotiable Issues

-Before you start getting repair requests, you should decide what you will and won’t budge on.
-Maybe you’ll consider fixing that sketchy electrical outlet, but you absolutely won’t replace all the flooring.
+Before getting repair requests, you should decide what you will and won’t budge on.
+Maybe you’ll consider fixing that sketchy electrical outlet, but you won’t replace all the flooring.

-Having clear boundaries helps you respond quickly to requests without getting emotional about every little thing.
+Having clear boundaries helps you respond quickly to requests without getting emotional about everything.

 Stay reasonable, but don’t be a pushover.
-Buyers who want major concessions for cosmetic issues are probably not your people anyway.
+Buyers who want significant concessions for cosmetic issues are probably not your people anyway.

 Always work with buyers who understand they’re getting a fixer-upper and price their requests accordingly.
 The right buyer will work with you, not against you.